Boy, 11, Leads Church As Ordained Minister |

 "There have been child preachers through the decades, and more than one of them has grown up to be quite embittered by the experience and turned away from the faith," said Balmer.
 "I think that's a cautionary tale to anyone who wants to rush in and be ordained."

 You have read this article with the title Ezekiel, 11, leads church as an ordained minister!!!.
-You can bookmark this page URL http://meditacaoplanetaria.blogspot.com/2012/06/ezekiel-11-leads-church-as-ordained.html.
+You can bookmark this page URL https://meditacaoplanetaria.blogspot.com/2012/06/ezekiel-11-leads-church-as-ordained.html.
 Thanks!